MixeryOSS/mixery/README.md

 - Hold Ctrl and scroll to zoom.
 Some editors allows you to zoom vertically and horizontally, like piano roll for example.

 ## Copyright and license
 (c) The Mixery Contributors 2023.
 Licensed under GPL 3.0.

-Surely you can't just slap ads on your private fork of Mixery and call it a day.
+See [LICENSE](./LICENSE) file that comes with this repository for more information.